-Second meeting of the Council Abu Dhabi, 13 - 14 November 2011
+Second session of the Assembly Abu Dhabi, 14 - 15 January 2012

-Secondment of staff to the International Renewable Energy Agency

-Report of the Director-General
+Secondment of staff to the International Renewable Energy Agency Report of the Director-General

 - 1. In the preambular part of decision A/1/DC/5, adopted on 5 April 2011, the Assembly took note of the need to clarify several issues relating to secondment of staff before a final decision could be taken by the Assembly at its second session.
 The decision requested the Director-General "to review the issues requiring clarification before a new approach on secondment of staff ensuring equal status and treatment for all staff members, and to present options and recommendations to the Council and the Assembly." - 2.
 In accordance with the terms of reference of the Governance and Legal Committee ("Committee") established by decision A/1/DC/10/Rev.1, the matter was submitted to the Committee which considered it at its meeting on 24-25 August 2011.
-The present report has been prepared in light of the views expressed by Committee members and observers.
+The Director-General reported on the matter to the second meeting of the Council (C/2/SR/L.1).
+After consideration, the Council adopted decision C/2/DC/2.
+The present report has been prepared in light of the observations made by Council members and of the Council decision.